-Several works have studied how unprojectable choreographies can be automatically amended to obtain projectable versions [1, 8, 20].
-In particular, [8] developed an amendment procedure based on merging.
-The idea is that, whenever a choreography contains a conditional, amendment adds selections, in both branches, from the process evaluating the guard to any processes whose behaviour projection is undefined.
+Several works have studied how unprojectable choreographies can be automatically amended to obtain projectable versions [1, 10, 22].
+In particular, [10] developed an amendment procedure based on merging.
+The informal idea that we explore below is that, whenever a choreography contains a conditional, amendment adds selections, in both branches, from the process evaluating the guard to any processes whose behaviour projection is undefined.
 Intuitively, this makes the output choreography projectable.

 Example 6.
-Let c be the choreography:
+Let C be the choreography: